 One of my goals while I am guiding in China is to break down some of the stereotypes that the world has about this vast, misunderstood country.
-China certainly has lots of problems, and does some things that we don’t approve of, but so has and is the United States, Canada and many other countries!
-Look what happened to our Great Plains, wolves, grizzlies and bison of the lower 48 states, the passenger pigeon and the tar sands of Northern Alberta.
-So in this post I will briefly describe a few conservation miracles from beautiful side of China that I love and that deserves some appreciation.
+China certainly has lots of problems and does some things we don’t approve of, but so do the United States, Canada and many other countries!
+Look what happened to the wolves, grizzlies and Great Plains bison of the lower 48 states, the passenger pigeon, and the current destruction of the tar sands of northern Alberta.
+So in this post, I will briefly describe a few conservation miracles from the beautiful side of China that I love, and which deserve some appreciation.

-The conservation story of the Giant Panda being saved from an almost certain extinction event is perhaps the greatest display of wildlife conservation in World history.
-Between 1949 and the 1980s panda habitat was devastated.
-Deforestation during the Great Leap Forward, when wood was used to fuel millions of “backyard steel furnaces” shrunk and fragmented the bamboo forests that pandas need to survive.
-In the 1980s the Chinese Government realized they may lose one of their national treasures, the panda, and invited the World Wildlife Fund into China which was at the time closed to all foreign entities.
-George Schaller, one of my heroes, lived in extremely remote regions of Sichuan and performed the first study on these mysterious, elusive animals.
-During this time, there was a massive flowering event of nearly all of the bamboo in the remaining sections of panda habitat.
-When Bamboo flowers, like salmon, it dies.
-Starving pandas were rescued and bred in Wolong and Chengdu Breeding centers to boost numbers.
-Now there are still only around 350 in captivity in China and other zoos around the world.
-So far well over ten billion dollars has been spent on panda conservation and thats a very outdated number.
-Very recently, the number of wild pandas has increased by estimated by 17%, and its habitat has grown by 12% in the last 12 years!
+The conservation story of the giant panda being saved from almost certain extinction is perhaps the greatest display of wildlife conservation in world history.
+Between 1949 and the 1980s, panda habitat was devastated.
+Deforestation during China’s Great Leap Forward, when wood was used to fuel millions of “backyard steel furnaces,” shrunk and fragmented the bamboo forests that pandas need to survive.
+In the 1980s, the Chinese government realized it might lose one of its national treasures, the panda, and invited World Wildlife Fund into China, which at the time was closed to all foreign entities.
+George Schaller, one of my heroes, lived in extremely remote regions of Sichuan and performed the first study of these mysterious, elusive animals.
+During this time, there was a massive flowering event of nearly all the bamboo in the remaining sections of panda habitat.
+When bamboo flowers, it dies — and since pandas rely almost exclusively on bamboo, they were losing their staple food source.
+Starving pandas were rescued and bred in Wolong and Chengdu breeding centers to boost numbers.
+Now, there are still only about 350 pandas in captivity in China and other zoos around the world.
+So far, well over $10 billion has been spent on panda conservation, and that is a very outdated number.
+Very recently, the number of wild pandas has increased by estimated by 17 percent, and its habitat has grown by 12 percent in the last 12 years!

-Some folks criticize the Panda conservation history story because they say that the money could have been used in better ways elsewhere around the world, but I disagree.
+Some folks criticize the panda conservation history story because they say that the money could have been used in better ways elsewhere around the world, but I disagree.
 It is important to realize that pandas do pay for themselves.
-China rents pandas to zoos in other countries for a million dollars per year, and half of that money must, after a lawsuit by the USFWS and WWF in the late 1990’s, go directly to panda research and conservation.
-Now China and WWF are continuing to protect and connect more panda habitat (there are 67 pandas reserves now), and introduce captive born pandas into the wild.
-There have been a total of 6 pandas released so far, and several bases are used to train pandas to be wild.
+China rents pandas to zoos in other countries for a million dollars per year, and half of that money must, after a lawsuit by the USFWS and WWF in the late 1990s, go directly to panda research and conservation.
+Now, China and WWF are continuing to protect and connect more panda habitat (there are currently 67 pandas reserves) and introduce captive-born pandas into the wild.
+A total of six pandas have been released so far, and several bases are used to train pandas to acclimate to the wild.

-Another reason I think the resources were well used in saving the panda from extinction is that the panda is an umbrella species, meaning all of the other organisms in one of the most diverse and spectacular ecosystems on earth were also saved.
-One of these animals is an amazingly beautiful primate called the Sichuan Golden Snub-nosed Monkey.
+Another reason I think the resources were well used in saving the panda from extinction is that the panda is an umbrella species, meaning all of the other organisms in one of the most diverse and spectacular ecosystems on Earth were also saved.
+One of these animals is an amazingly beautiful primate called the Sichuan golden snub-nosed monkey.
 I have seen golden monkeys in the wild twice in my life, and recently visited Foping National Nature Reserve to get a really close look.
-There are around 1200 wild golden monkeys in the reserve, and one troop of around 70 have been habituated to people through a supplemental feeding program.
-These monkeys are still wild, and utilize all of their natural foods in the forest, but each day around 20 or so come down to get a little food.
+There are around 1,200 wild golden monkeys in the reserve, and one troop of around 70 have been habituated to people through a supplemental feeding program.
+These monkeys are still wild and utilize all of their natural foods in the forest, but each day around 20 or so come down to get a little extra food.
 People can view these monkeys and cannot help but fall in love!
-Primatologists also carry out some of the only studies on these monkeys here because they are not afraid of people like the rest of the wild monkeys.
+Primatologists also carry out some of the only studies on the monkeys here because they are not afraid of people like the rest of the wild monkeys.